gkford/ts-node-dc/README.md

 - Changing either the authorisation settings or the openapi.json can result in the callback url changing.
 Until you update that in the auth0 dash, your GPT will be broken.
 This can result in a lot of frustrataion and a very annoying dev loop.
 Remember to save the auth0 dashboard settings after pasting in an updated callback url!
 - Sometimes updating openapi.json will cause some sort of issue where you need to re-enter your client ID and client secret and resave the authorisation information.
 This might, or might not, again trigger a new callback URL.
 I don't know why these issues happen but they are very annoying and because there are no error messages, hard to diagnose.
 Generally if attempting to login leads you to an "undefined" url, this means your callback doesn't match, or possibly that you need to re-enter and save your auth details in the GPT UI.
 However, sometime you will also get an auth0 page telling you that is the issue as well.
 SO it is very hard to say what is going on.

+12. At this point you should also be able to sign into and access your protected API via your GPT.
+Congratulations.

 ## What to do with the callback